dankuck/dankuck.github.io/_posts/2018-01-23-lower-speck.md

 With that in mind, I came up with a specification for requirements documents.

-==Lower Speck
+## Lower Speck

 It's called <a href="http://www.lowerspeck.org/">Lower Speck</a>.
 It's a single text-document you keep at the base of your project.
 There are some light-weight rules for how to keep it in order and reference it in your code.
 That way you can remember later why you wrote the code just so.

 After unit tests, I'd say it's the best thing you can do for any project meant to last.

 I'm going to write a series of posts about what I think it can do, and what experiences we have working with it at <a href="http://thatsus.com/">That's Us</a>.
-If you're a developer who decides to try it, I want your feedback.
+If you're a developer who decides to try it, I really want your feedback.